MicrosoftDocs/azure-devops-docs/docs/artifacts/get-started-artifacts-ai.md

 monikerRange: '>= azure-devops-2020'
 ---

-# Publish your first package to an Azure Artifacts feed
+# Publish a package to an Azure Artifacts feed

 Azure Artifacts enables developers to efficiently manage all their dependencies from a single feed.
 Feeds in Azure Artifacts serve as organizational repositories for storing, managing, and sharing your packages within your team, across organizations, or publicly on the internet.
 Azure Artifacts feeds support a wide range of package types, including NuGet, npm, Python, Maven, Cargo, and Universal Packages.